Director Slawomir Milewski has made some interesting films…and has some interesting views!

-Here he tells Eluxe about the importance of water, corporate farming, and why he always ends up buying underwear.
+Here he tells Eluxe about his ‘green life’ – or his vie en vert.
+Specifically, the importance of water, corporate farming, and why he always ends up buying underwear.

-What is the earliest memory you have of being in nature?
+What are your earliest memories of being in nature?

 What’s your favourite animal and why?

 Slawomir Milewski: Which is my favourite animal?
 Humans, of course!
 Why?
 Because mankind separated itself from animals wanting to erase the fact that humans are still animals.
 But we are just one kind of animal which contradicts our own nature.
 It fascinates me–you can find this in the history of our civilisation, law, philosophy and religion.
 This separation from our natural world is also the reason we seem to be destroying it.

 What’s the most positive thing you do for the environment in your daily life?

 Slawomir Milewski: I do think I am ‘green’ person.
 I am focused on that.
 For me, taking care of the environment is on par with personal grooming–it’s just something you have to be aware of every day.